sourcegraph/handbook/content/departments/security/index.md

 ## Security Policies

-We are responsible for company-wide security policies.
+We are responsible for maintaining company-wide security policies.
 You can find them [here](../../company-info-and-process/policies)

 # Misc Links